liuxueyang/blackjack/README.md

 - Single deck
 - One hand per player
 - Dealer hits on soft 17
-- Blackjack pays 3 to 2
+- Blackjack pays 2 to 1 (we are generous!)
 - No insurance